rory-hayes121/PushToNotion/documentation/file1.md

 ## How It Works
 1. Write your documentation in markdown.
 2. Push it to your GitHub repository.
-3. Watch as your content gets converted into beautiful Notion pages!
+3. Watch as your content gets converted into beautiful Notion pages.

 ## Sample Code
 ```javascript